-In conclusion, the next steps that will be taken include testing the capabilities of the device.
-The circuitry of the ventilation amplification was validated using PSpice, but it should be tested with a user wearing the shirt.
-The Arduino will output voltage differences and transmit the via the Bluetooth[®] device to a nearby laptop.
-All items will be ordered and final prototype will be assembled.
-Additionally, all team members are IRB certified and as soon as validation is completed, testing can begin on patients who have already volunteered for Dr. Mathur's research.
-Please refer to Appendix D to view a timeline for this project.
+In conclusion, the next steps that will be taken include testing the capabilities of the device on consenting adult male asthma patients.
+The circuitry of the ventilation amplification was validated with a user wearing the shirt over four trials, each lasting half an hour.
+The Bluetooth[®] connectivity to a laboratory laptop allows for real-time analysis and visualization for both the patient and physician to use as a comparison as the testing process proceeds.
+All team members are IRB certified; testing can begin on patients who have already volunteered for Dr.

+Mathur's research as soon as possible.
 Patients will have induced asthma exacerbations to test the device for approximately one hour under medical supervision.
 Calibration curves will be used to compare changes in outputs after the asthma exacerbation.
 After a significant amount of data is collected, the percent difference will be calculated.
 The percent difference refers to the change in the calibration and asthma curves.
-After comparing different patients' data, a T-test will be used to establish whether or not the percent change is significant.
+After comparing different patients' data, a t-test will be used to establish whether or not the percent change is significant.
 From there, the team will be able to make a suggestion on a gold standard that can be used in the future with this device.
 Ultimately this design will be further improved so that a user can wear it throughout their day to allow for continuous asthma monitoring.
 It was confirmed that ventilation measurement through stretch sensors provides a simple and an accurate measurement of tidal lung volume changes through the virtual testing.
 Two signals are available from ventilation measurement: tidal volume and respiratory rate.
 The peak to peak value of respiratory volume measurement gives information about the tidal volume and the respiratory rate can be calculated by counting how many times a person inhaled during the given period of time.
 After this semester, a software can be introduced which will link the device and the physician's computer.
 Using the gold standard and other parameters, this software could be used to alert the physician of asthma exacerbations symptoms much sooner, thus preventing emergency medical care.